 - At least one parent must be in full agreement with and willingly sign the PCGS Statement of Faith.

-- At least one parent are members of and/or regular attenders at a church in which the Bible is sincerely believed to be the inspired word of God which is the basis for all life and learning.
+- At least one parent is a member of and/or regular attends an evangelical church in which the Bible is sincerely believed to be the inspired word of God which is the basis for all life and learning.

-- Students and parents must exhibit behavior, both in and out of school, that is consistent with PCGS’s Christian values.
+- Students and parents must exhibit behavior that is consistent with PCGS’s Christian values.